 - Adding Webmaster Console through theme settings page – Some themes have a section to add scripts to the header under the theme options page.
 This code should be added on this section, then click on the verify button in the Google Webmaster Console to confirm your site is verified.

-- Adding Webmaster Console using a plugin – This is the easiest way to add and verify your site with Google Webmaster; you should install and activate Yoast SEO plugin.
-On the Yoast SEO menu click on the Webmaster settings and copy and paste the meta tag code on the Google Webmaster Tools space as shown in the image below:
+- Adding Webmaster Console using a plugin – This is the easiest way to add and verify your site with Google Webmaster; you should install and activate Rank Math SEO plugin.
+On the Rank Math SEO menu click on the General Settings > Webmaster Tools and copy and paste the meta tag code on the Google Webmaster Tools space as shown in the image below:

 You should now save the settings and click the verify button in the webmaster console and your site will be successfully verified.